darkreapyre/R/README.md

-This repository contains some sample R scripts for future use.
+This repository contains some sample of my musings with R and serves as a repository of R scripts for future use.